 As well as ‘Sunni‘ Muslims of the ‘Sufi‘ persuasion like the respected Shaykh Hamza Yusuf here: https://realityinoman.wordpress.com/2010/04/13/shaykh-hamza-yusuf-visiting-oman/

 “And strive for Allah with the striving due to Him.
 He has chosen you and has not placed upon you in the religion any difficulty.
 [It is] the religion of your father, Abraham.
-Allah named you “Muslims” before [in former scriptures] and in this [revelation] that the Messenger may be a witness over you and you may be witnesses over the people.”
+Allah named you “Muslims” before [in former scriptures] and in this [revelation] that the Messenger will be a witness over you and you will be witnesses over the people.”
 (Qur’an 22:78)

 “And hold firmly to the rope of Allah all together and do not become divided.
 And remember the favor of Allah upon you when you were enemies and He brought your hearts together and you became, by His favor, brothers.
 And you were on the edge of a pit of Fire, and He saved you from it.
 Thus does Allah make clear to you His verses that you may become guided.”
 (Qur’an 3:103)